vinckr/site/content/links.md

 ### Design

-This section is a mess, a loose collection of design tips, tools, and examples for inspiration.
+This section is a bit of a mess, a collection of design tips, tools, and examples for inspiration.

 - [Resource — Curated websites and resources](https://resource.wtf/)
 - [Awwwards](https://www.awwwards.com/)